Casvt/MIND/README.md

 - Fine control over repetition: single time, time interval, certain weekdays or manual trigger.

-- Uses the [apprise library](https://github.com/caronc/apprise), giving you 80+ platforms to send notifications to and the option to send to multiple platforms for each reminder
+- Uses the [Apprise library](https://github.com/caronc/apprise), giving you 80+ platforms to send notifications to and the option to send to multiple platforms for each reminder

 - Easily manage the reminders with sorting options, search ability and color coding